DeGirum/PySDKExamples/README.md

 ## Quick Start

-1. Create an account on [DeGirum Cloud Portal](https://cs.degirum.com).
-Use *Request Access* button on a main page to request access.
+1. Sign up for an account on [DeGirum Cloud Portal](https://cs.degirum.com).

-1. You should receive registration e-mail within one day.
-Follow instructions in e-mail to register your account.

 1. Log in to [DeGirum Cloud Portal](https://cs.degirum.com).